 So far, this has proved a good tactical move to embarrass Israel.
 Strategically, though, in the long run it could make life harder for Abbas and the PA.
 Guy Goodwin-Gil has already pointed out that a succesful bid would mean that the PLO would lose its status as representing all Palestinians.
 This is one reason why pro-Palestinian groups around the world are deeply suspicious of the bid.
-But there are many other potential legal problems and contradictions.
+But as stated by the gun crime attorneys, there are many other potential legal problems and contradictions.

 Article 51 of the UN Charter